Ashwini132000/Blinkit-Sales-Analysis-PowerBI-Dashboard/README.md

 # 🚀 Blinkit Sales Analysis - Power BI Dashboard
-📊 Welcome to the BlinKIT Sales Dashboard!
+📊 Welcome to the Blinkit Sales Dashboard!
 This interactive Power BI dashboard offers a comprehensive analysis of Blinkit’s sales performance, customer satisfaction, and product distribution.
 As India’s leading “last-minute app” for groceries and convenience items, this dashboard helps stakeholders make data-driven decisions by exploring sales patterns, outlet efficiencies, and customer insights.

 ## 📌 Project Overview
 This **Power BI Dashboard** provides an in-depth analysis of **Blinkit’s** sales performance, customer satisfaction, and inventory distribution.
 The dashboard helps stakeholders gain actionable insights into outlet efficiency, product distribution, and customer preferences.